membraneframework/membrane_demo/rtp_to_hls/README.md

 > brew install pkg-config
 > ```

-Finally ,you can run the demo with:
+Finally, you can run the demo with:

 ```shell
 mix run --no-halt